|By Johannes Heinrich Ludwig Möller (royalcollection.co.uk)|

 A contemporary of the far more infamous Queen Marie Antoinette, Queen Caroline Matilda may be less remembered by history but she was certainly as noteworthy in her own era.
 Caroline Matilda's downfall is less tragic (she at least kept her head) but she certainly was an active, if unwitting, participant in what would happen.

 At the tender age of 15, Caroline Matilda was the beneficiary of an apparently brilliant match.
-Despite the fact that her husband came with a crown, she had already cried for weeks by the time the couple was finally wed 250 years ago today, November 8, 1766.
+Despite the fact that her husband came with a crown, she had already cried for weeks by the time the couple was finally wed on November 8, 1766.
 Seventeen-year-old King Christian VII of Denmark was young and handsome, but the Danes had done a good job of concealing his mental instability during the marriage negotiations.
 When George III sent Caroline Matilda off to her fate he could not have imagined all that she would have to face.
 Nor, how she would respond.

 Christian seems to have enjoyed some sexual deviance, including masochism.
 Despite rumors that he preferred male companionship, he spent a good amount of his time indulging his predilections with women in brothels.
 He was not displeased with Caroline Mathilda's charming blonde looks but he was clearly not interested in consummating their marriage.
 Ill advised by her only friend in Denmark, Louise von Plessen, Caroline Matilda turned a cold shoulder whenever he did attempt to do his duty.